hendriknielaender/double-trouble/data/blog/agile-roadmaps-release-distilled.md

 ---

 We feel that roadmapping today can be better.
-While over the years we as an industry have gotten better at jira and agile, at times it seem's we've become enslaved by our tools.
+While over the years we as an industry have gotten better at jira and agile, at times it seems we've become enslaved by our tools.
 Particularly the way roadmaps are created and visualized is something that seems to create tendencies that work against the iterative approach.
-This post is about discussing better tools, why we need them, and how they can look like.
+This post is about discussing better tools, why we need them, and what they might look like.

 ## Challenges with Roadmapping Today